Turtel216/Xanadu/README.md

 # Xanadu

-#### A simple interpreted esoteric programming language running on the JVM and with syntax based on Rush song lyrics and titles
+#### A simple interpreted esoteric programming language with syntax based on Rush song lyrics and titles

 > [!WARNING]
 > The language is still under development and will probably undergo several changes before release.
 Keywords are most likely to change in the future